rc0r/afl-utils/README.md

 #### afl-collect

-afl-collect is a Python3 utility that copies all crash sample files from an afl synchronisation directory used by multiple fuzzer instances when fuzzing in parallel into a single location providing easy access for further crash analysis.
+afl-collect is a Python3 utility that copies all crash sample files from an afl synchronisation directory into a single location providing easy access for further crash analysis.
+The afl synchronisation directory is created when using multiple fuzzer instances in parallel.

 Usage: